...

 Making small adjustments to reduce exposure to neurotoxins in the kitchen can have a meaningful impact on your neurological health.
 Start by replacing one or two items at a time with safer alternatives, and over time, you’ll create a cleaner, more supportive environment for your brain and body.

 • Use bamboo, wooden, or stainless steel utensils instead of black plastic.
+Just use caution with bamboo and wooden item as it can grow microscopic mold.

 • Store food in glass containers and cover with beeswax wraps rather than plastic wrap.